Like anyone else, Donna Weinbrecht, Olympic gold medalist, needs new furniture now and then.

 DW: My parents fell in love with it when they were adults.
 My father bought land in Killington in 1979 and built our house in 1980, so skiing became a family sport.
 We were weekend warriors.
 We’d get in the car on Fridays and drive up 4-1/2 hours to go skiing.

 SD: What attracted you to the moguls?
 And how’d you learn?

 DW: I don’t remember ever being taught how to ski.
 I loved figure skating, and some of those skills, like good balance, carried over to skiing.
 I think sometimes people are just born with ability.
 I see it in my nieces and nephews.
 Some of them have that gene and pick things up quickly.

 I learned to ski in the 70s, when hot-dog skiing was booming.
 I’d see these photographs in the ski magazines of the hot-doggers smiling and having fun, so I gravitated to that.

-A: I have 46 world cup wins, so it’d be hard to say.
+DW: I have 46 World Cup wins, so it’d be hard to say.
 But the Olympics were like a childhood dream come true.
 I never felt more perfect as a person that whole season.
 There was pressure, but I always had the feeling of being centered.
 I was on Cloud Nine.
 It was incredible.